Distributed Learning – Policy for homeschoolers

 - A child registered as a homeschooler may attend educational programs offered by a board or authority, subject to any terms and conditions established by the board including the payment of a fee.
 However, a child does not receive credit for taking instruction in this manner.

 - When a child registered as a homeschooler enrols in a Grade K-9 educational program provided by a board or authority the child loses homeschooling status.

 For persons of school age and entitled to enrol in Grades 10- 12

 - A person of school age eligible to enrol in Grades 10-12 can register as a homeschooler and also enrol as a student with a board operating a distributed learning school or program.
-That board or authority will receive Ministry funding for the courses that student takes under distributed learning funding policy and procedure.
+That board or authority will receive Ministry funding for the courses that the student takes under distributed learning funding policy and procedures.
 Credit toward graduation is awarded for the successful completion of distributed learning courses.

 - If registered homeschoolers wish to take courses not delivered through distributed learning, they may attend an educational program offered by a board subject to terms and conditions established by the board.
 This may include payment of a fee.
 However, in these circumstances, credit is not awarded for the course.
 Registered homeschoolers are not eligible to receive a BC Graduation Diploma (Dogwood).

 - A registered homeschooler who enrols in a course offered through a regular school program, not a distributed learning school or program, becomes an enrolled student and is no longer registered as a homeschooler.

 Procedures related to policy